braze-inc/braze-docs/_docs/_user_guide/engagement_tools/news_feed/creating_a_news_feed_item.md

 ## Step 4: Select a segment

 You can configure your News Feed Card to target any [segment][10] you've defined within the dashboard at any schedule you desire.
 Select your target segment by clicking on the dropdown menu.
-Here you can see high-level statistics, including email availability and lifetime value per user.
+Here, you can see high-level statistics, including email availability and lifetime value per user.

 ![][11]